tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Define the concept of parsimony:

-* It is a statistical application of Occam's razor: when two models perform similarly, choose the simpler one.
+* It is a statistical application of Occam's Razor: when two models perform similarly, choose the simpler one.

 * Do not make a model more complex than is needed to explain the data.
 Needlessly complex models may be computationally expensive and hard to interpret.